nsat/lemdig-image/README.md

     `fpga/build/oni-zynqmp_v1/top-level/zynqmpONI.vivado/zynqmpONI.vivado.xpr`

     You can open this file in Vivado and browse/modify the design.
+Note that this design contains IP to control an Analog Devices ADC that is present on the board the project is designed for - you should remove this IP and any other that isn't used in your own design and use the project as a base for your own design.

 ## Introduction to BitBake and The Yocto Project
 Spire Linux is built with the